 PET and HDPE plastics are very popular for manufacturing bottles and jars.
-However, understanding why to use each plastic type is very important to many brands and some consumers.
+However, understanding why to use each plastic type is important to many brands and a growing consumer base.
+Many new points have to considered including:

 PET Plastic Bottles